tbriand/inverse_compositional/README.txt

 VERSION
 *******

-Version 1, released on October 9, 2015
+Version 1, released on ???

 *******